auscohen-IU/N220/week-10/readme.md

     - Review **Loops!** The next few weeks are going to be how to implement API's and how to use in-browser debug things.
     - **Re-do** Two Assignments!
         - Dec 3rd!

+- Next summer, if we have time, teach Megan HTML in one week.